 India delivers 13th batch of medical assistance to Afghanistan

+The same was handed over to authorities of the Indira Gandhi Children Hospital in the Afghanistan capital city of Kabul.
+The aid provided by India also comes in view of the urgent appeals made by the United Nations to assist the Afghan people, said a press release by the Ministry of External Affairs.

-The consignments were handed over to authorities of the Indira Gandhi Children Hospital in Kabul.
-"Till date, India has supplied almost 45 tons of medical assistance, which included essential life saving medicines, anti-TB medicines, 500,000 doses of COVID vaccine, medical/surgical items etc," the MEA said.
-In addition, India has also supplied 40,000 metric tons of wheat for the Afghan people.
+To date, India has supplied almost 45 tons of medical assistance, which included essential life-saving medicines, anti-TB medicines, 500,000 doses of COVID vaccine, medical/surgical items etc. In addition, India has also supplied 40,000 MTs of wheat for the Afghan people.
+Earlier, in the wake of the tragic earthquake that struck Afghanistan on June 22, MEA Joint Secretary (PAI), JP Singh handed over India's humanitarian assistance to Afghanistan in the presence of Taliban officials.

-India has been pitching for providing unimpeded humanitarian aid to Afghanistan to address the unfolding humanitarian crisis in the country following the capture of power by the Taliban.
-India has not recognised the new regime in Afghanistan and has been pitching for the formation of a truly inclusive government in Kabul besides insisting that Afghan soil must not be used for any terrorist activities against any country.

-In June, India re-established its diplomatic presence in Kabul by deploying a technical team in its embassy in the Afghan capital.
-India withdrew its officials from the embassy after the Taliban seized power last August.
-(PTI)
+The relief assistance consisted of essential items including family ridge tents, sleeping bags, blankets, sleeping mats, etc. The Taliban have welcomed India's decision to return its technical team to continue humanitarian assistance in Afghanistan.
+"Islamic Emirate of Afghanistan (lEA) welcomes the decision by India to return diplomats and technical team to their embassy in Kabul to continue their relations with the Afghan people and their humanitarian assistance," Taliban spokesperson Abdul Qahar Balkhi had said in a statement.

+Over the incident, India had expressed condolences to the victims and their families impacted by the tragic earthquake in Afghanistan.
+India said it remains committed to providing assistance and support in this hour of need.